 Health Indicator Report of Deaths due to Diabetes as Underlying Cause

 Diabetes is a leading cause of disability and death.
-It is currently the seventh leading cause of death in the U.S and in Utah.
+It is currently the seventh leading cause of death in the U.S. In 2017, in Utah, diabetes as a cause of death dropped from seventh to eighth place.

-Age-Adjusted Death Rates for Diabetes as an Underlying Cause of Death by Ethnicity, Utah 2007-2009
+Death Rates for Diabetes as an Underlying Cause of Death by Ethnicity, Utah, 2015-2017

 - Utah Death Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

-DefinitionDiabetes as the underlying cause of death refers to the first-listed cause of death with ICD-10 codes E10.0-E14.99.
+DefinitionDiabetes as the underlying cause of death refers to the first-listed cause of death with ICD-10 codes E10-E14.

 NumeratorNumber of deaths with diabetes as the underlying cause of death.